electrode-io/electrode-native/docs/cli/create-container.md

 `--dependencies/--deps <dependencies>`

 * Inject the provided extra native dependencies in your locally generated container
-* This option can only be used when generating a container that is not JavaScript only (`--js` switch), or based on a native application version from Cauldron (`--descriptor` option).
+* This option can only be used when generating a container that is not based on a native application version from Cauldron (`--descriptor` option).
 For the latter, if you want to add extra native dependencies to your container that are not listed as dependencies of any of the MiniApps, you can instead use the `ern cauldron add dependencies` command to add the extra native dependencies directly in the native application version stored in Cauldron.
 You can only provide published dependencies to this command.
 You cannot use the Git or file package descriptors for referring to the dependencies.